-Why and how were Titanic and its sister ships, Britannic and Olympic, built in Belfast?
-What about the designs, personal stories, artifacts, and myths?
+Why and how were Titanic and its sister ships, Britannic and Olympic, built-in Belfast?
+What about the designs, personal stories, artefacts, and myths?
 You will find the answer to these questions at the Transport Museum.

 Titanic and The Exceptional Design

 Olympic, Titanic and Britannic concept that referred to three ships appeared in 1907.
 At the exhibition, you will be introduced to the stunning design of the greatest ship of its kind at the time.

 During that time the designed plans were complicated to be applied on building a real ship.
 However, thousands of workers worked their fingers to the bone to turn the designs from just lines on paper into real ships.

 What were the stories of those related to the ship starting from 1911 till 2011?
 How were things going on board?
 How were people affected by the destruction of such a ship?
 You’ll find the answers to all these questions at the exhibition.

 - Three Sister Ships

 - Three different destinies of the White Star Line’s Olympic class which was formed by Titanic, Olympic, and Britannic.
 Remembering Titanic